Perennials/articles/Object-oriented-programming-with-JS.md

 };
 ```

-While this works it is a bit dirty, because all properties of the object are
+While this works, it is a bit dirty, because all properties of the object are
 enumerable and will show in our for-in loops and other places we probably don't
 want to.
 We can use `Object.defineProperty()` instead.
 This function is able to
 set properties in a more elaborate way and by default they are not enumerable.